Jhr-4/portfolio/docs/05-components.md

 ```

 **Features:**
-- Dynamic star generation with randomized positions and subtle animations
+- Efficient, config-driven star generation
-- Customizable density through the `starsCount` prop
+- Customizable density via `starsCount`
-- Responsive design that adapts to container dimensions
+- Responsive and visually immersive

-- Operates on a separate z-index layer to avoid interfering with content
+If you previously read about multiple separate star generation hooks, note that the new implementation is streamlined and more performant.

 ### Floating Orbs Background